Office of Student Affairs

 Card Services and Meal Plans

-Life University Eagle Card is the official identification card for students, faculty, staff, and official campus visitors.
-The Eagle Card is also an all-in-one card that can be used for campus building access, meal plans, flexBucks and more.
+Life University Eagle Card Is the official Identification card for students, faculty, staff, and official campus visitors.
+The Eagle Card Is also and all-In-one card that can be used for campus building access, meal plans and flexBucks.
+You can get your ID at orientation, residence move-In and submit a photo online before you arrive on campus to avoid the lines.

 Student Computer Facilities